MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 ### Step 4 - Integrating Problem with the MOEA Framework

-The `Makefile` also produces a JAR file, such as `TestProblem.jar`, that we can copy into the MOEA Framework's `lib/` folder so it is included on the classpath.
+To integrate this problem back into the MOEA Framework, copy the JAR file into the MOEA Framework's `lib/` folder.
 If using an IDE like Eclipse, you must also add this JAR to the build path.
 Once set up, we can reference this new problem as we would any other:

 ```java
 TestProblem problem = new TestProblem();